precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 1. Run the simulation
 2. Merge the event files
-3. Analyze each participant, which executes a mapping or computes acceleration
+3. Analyze each participant executing a mapping or computing acceleration
 4. Analyze each participant to check for load-imbalance between ranks
 5. Visualize the simulation to check for load-imbalance between participants